 Q: What lighting is best for a tiny home art studio?

-A: Natural daylight is ideal for color accuracy, mood support, and circadian rhythm regulation.
+Natural daylight is ideal for color accuracy and reduces eye fatigue during long sessions.
 For artificial lighting, use warm-toned LEDs (2700K–3000K) to reduce eye strain and create a calming, cozy ambiance.
 Avoid cool white fluorescent lighting, which increases fatigue and disrupts the inspiring atmosphere of a creative space.

 Q: How do I make a small art studio eco-friendly and toxin-free?

-A: Choose sustainably sourced FSC-certified wood furniture, use low-VOC or zero-VOC paints on your walls, and opt for water-based non-toxic art supplies.
-Incorporate air-purifying plants like pothos, snake plants, or peace lilies.
+Choose sustainably sourced FSC-certified wood furniture, use low-VOC or zero-VOC paints on your walls, and opt for water-based non-toxic art supplies.
+Incorporate plants like pothos or snake plants for organic texture and color.
 Use glass jars and ceramic containers rather than plastic storage to keep your environment healthy and sustainable.

 Q: Can a balcony realistically serve as an art studio?

-A: Yes — a balcony can become a beautiful outdoor mini art studio with just a small foldable table, a comfortable chair, and weather-safe storage for your materials.
-Natural surroundings stimulate creativity, provide fresh air, and reduce indoor distractions.
+Yes — a balcony can become a beautiful outdoor mini art studio with just a small foldable table, a comfortable chair, and weather-safe storage for your materials.
+Natural surroundings provide visual stimulation and fresh air that indoor spaces cannot replicate.
 Choose water-based non-toxic paints and eco-friendly bamboo storage to keep the setup safe and sustainable.